Updated for 2026: Best Outdoor Photo Locations in Seattle

 Walking Around Georgetown

 Murals, quirky doors, rusted stairwells, ivy-covered walls—Georgetown is a whole vibe.
-It’s one of my favorite spots for natural light headshots or branding sessions that feel authentic and a little unexpected., and it's great for families who want something totally different from the traditional forest + field combo.
+It’s one of my favorite spots for natural light headshots or branding sessions that feel authentic and a little unexpected, and it's great for families who want something totally different from the traditional forest + field combo.

 We usually walk a few blocks and see what we find—it’s always colorful and a little gritty in the best way.
 You’ll leave with something that feels unique, which is especially great if you’ve already done the forest-and-field vibe before.